Regional airliner: Market forecast

-From 2018 to 2037, ATR forecasts 3,020 turboprop deliveries : 630 with 40–60 seats and 2,390 with 61–80 seats.
+From 2018 to 2037, ATR forecasts 3,020 turboprop deliveries: 630 with 40–60 seats and 2,390 with 61–80 seats.

 Hybrid aircraft

 As legacy regional aircraft are used on very short sectors like connecting islands, their replacements could be hybrid or electric aircraft.

 Hybrid-electric aircraft propulsion remains impeded by energy storage, high-power electric distribution and the lack of certification framework.

 ATR Aircraft dismiss a fully electric propulsion as carrying the same payload over the same distances as an 18 t ATR 42, current batteries would weigh 21 t.

 Current projects are small 10-seaters, like the Israeli Eviation Alice or the Boeing-backed Zunum Aero ZA12 powered by a Safran Ardiden turboshaft and targeting 40-80% lower operating costs.

 The French VoltAero Cassio based on the Cessna 337 Skymaster like the U.S. Ampaire, U.S. Wright Electric works with Spain’s Axter Aerospace to re-engine a nine-seater and the Cessna Caravan is re-engined with a MagniX electric motor.

 United Technologies is re-engining a Dash 8 Q100 on one side with a 1 MW gas turbine and a 1 MW electric motor instead of the current 2,150 hp Pratt & Whitney Canada PW121, for at least 30% energy savings.

+A project of larger scale is currently under development by Swedish startup company, Heart Aerospace, which is aiming to build a 30-seater hybrid-electric regional airliner, the ES-30.
+The company revealed its demonstrator aircraft in 2024, the Heart X1, and is expected to undertake electric flight mid-2025.